 Cool tools, apps & extensions for privacy

 - Tor is an “anonymous” web browser…it’s had its share of problems (ie, government having CMU attack it) but is more anonymous than most.
 Quick overview on how Tor works: YouTube.

 - Password Managers to keep track of all your passwords, generate random passwords.
 Keepass, Lastpass, 1Password are the most popular.
 You might also check out

 - Encrypted Email: ProtonMail is the best you’ll get, but end-to-end encryption is only guaranteed for emails between Proton accounts.

 - Encrypted calls and text messages.
 Signal from Whisper Systems has an amazing and easy-to-use app for iOS and Android.
-Note that Signal isn’t anonymous because you have to link your phone number to it.
+Apple’s Messages is also an easy option when texting with other iMessage users.

 - Disk Encryption options: Veracrypt for Windows, Filevault for Mac.

 - Terms of Service; Didn’t Read (TOS;DR) extension: For Firefox and Chrome.
 “Terms of service are often too long to read, but it’s important to understand what’s in them.
 Your rights online depend on them.
 We hope that our ratings can help you get informed about your rights.”

 - From the Electronic Freedom Foundation (EFF): HTTPS Everywhere extension and Privacy Badger, which blocks ads/trackers.

 - Privacy Fix extension to manage your social media privacy settings in a single space.

 - Adblocker (Ad Block Plus) prevents some web tracking and blocks many ads from popping up as you surf the Web.
 Note: There are a lot of critics of Ad Block Plus because the company allows groups to pay to bypass the block.